tlaurie99/reinforcement_learning/RL technical manual.md

     -   Demonstrates how to take in a collection of values for certain statistics and return a probability distribution with those statistic values

+# Scaling Multi-Agent RL with Selective Parameter Sharing {#scaling-multi-agent-rl-with-selective-parameter-sharing .unnumbered}

+## TLDR: {#tldr-2 .unnumbered}

+-   Use of Selective Parameter Sharing (SePS) to share parameters across agents that may benefit from parameter training based on their goals and abilities

+-   They claim that using SePS increases sample efficiency, leads to a convergence of higher returns and quicker convergence overall

+-

+## Technical points: {#technical-points-2 .unnumbered}

+## Main points: {#main-points-2 .unnumbered}

+-   Sharing parameters effectiveness is highly dependent on the environment

+-   Instead of sharing parameters across all agents, they developed a method that aids in identifying select agents that will benefit from parameter sharing based on their abilities and goals

+-   Have a single neural network represent the roles of different agent functions proves to be a bottle neck such as in the case of waiters and cooks in a restaurant

+    -   Agents in certain roles forget information that is a part of other agent's roles and therefore inhibit the learning of other agents

+-   Break the agents into partitioned sets where K \< N but without knowing K nor the partitioning

+    -   Where K is the number of sets and N is the number of agents

+    -   Each agent in a cluster k uses the same updates as the shared policy π~k~

+    -

+## Future work: {#future-work-2 .unnumbered}

+## Referenced paper for further reading: {#referenced-paper-for-further-reading .unnumbered}

 # Reinforcement Learning {#reinforcement-learning .unnumbered}